mrhaav/openwrt-packages/README.md

 PKG_VERSION:=2021-12-22
 - qmi.sh: Support for dual-stack.
 PDP Type = IPv4v6 will use IPv4 for default connection and IPv6 for secondary connection.
 PLMN configuration not supported.

-- nas: Add support for three digit MNC even if the value is less then 100.
+- nas: Added support for three digit MNC even if the value is less then 100.
 MNC = 008 will be a three-digit and 08 will be a two-digit MNC.
 - wds: Added command: --create-profile
-- nas: Add decoding of lte_system_info_v2.cid and intrafrequency_lte_info_v2.global_cell_id to enodeb_id and cell_id and decoding of wcdma_system_info_v2.cid to rnc_id and cell_id.
+- nas: Added decoding of lte_system_info_v2.cid and intrafrequency_lte_info_v2.global_cell_id to enodeb_id and cell_id and decoding of wcdma_system_info_v2.cid to rnc_id and cell_id.
 Change order to mcc-mnc-tac/lac-enodeb_id/rnc_id-cell_id.
 - wds: Added command: --get-default-profile-number, --get-profile-settings, --modify-profile
 - dms: Added command: --get-device-operating-mode